caye13/cayeleegwebsite/articles/mousehole-manifesto.md

 1. Being just enough is fine for me
 2. Can optimistic nihilism be an option?

-Thank you CC for the rec
+Thank you CTC for the rec